Salesforce winter 23 release notes best free features for users just like you. We’re covering

 1. Salesforce Winter 23 release notes free features for Marketing Cloud

-The introduction dates of the Marketing Cloud New Release features have traditionally been a bit different to the rest of Salesforce.
-This year, they’re in the middle of October – ie. now – which is why we are publishing the Salesforce Winter 23 today.
+The dates of the Marketing Cloud new release features have traditionally been different to the rest of Salesforce.
+This year’s SFMC new release falls in October, which is why we are publishing the Salesforce Winter 23 today.

 There are few ‘new and improved’ highlights for Marketing Cloud that are free and useful to all our marketing cloud clients.
-In fact, the most important official announcement is a sunset of Social Studio.
+In fact, the most important official news is the sunset of Social Studio.

-Among Marketing Cloud’s many builders and studios, Social Studio was a middle-child.
-Perhaps not as well understood as could be, and therefore under-marketed.
-That prodigy, Einstein, overshadowed. 🙂
+Among Marketing Cloud’s many builders and studios, Social Studio was a middle-child; not well understood, and therefore under-marketed.
+And that prodigy, Einstein, overshadowed its development.

-As a full-stack marketing cloud consultancy, the CloudAnalysts consultants are certified in Social Studio and experienced in working with this tool.
-Now we would be mourning the loss of this Studio, if there wasn’t a great alternative.
-There is:
+As a full-stack Salesforce marketing cloud consultancy, our consultants are certified in Social Studio and worked with this tool.
+We would be mourning the loss of Social Studio, if there wasn’t a great alternative: Sprout Social.

-- Ingest all social data from Sprout Social and combine with web analytics, sales, and more into Intelligence
+- This connector links all organic and paid social media data, so you can ingest all social data from Sprout Social and combine with web analytics, sales, and more into Intelligence.

-- Analyze performance with cross-channel, interactive dashboards and reports
+- It uncover omni-channel insights in one platform; so you can analyse performance with cross-channel, interactive dashboards and reports

-- Gain insight into social data, alongside the rest of your marketing data, for spend and revenue optimisation.
+- It helps you optimise your social performance as you gain insight into social data, alongside the rest of your marketing data, for spend and revenue optimisation.

 (*Intelligence is a Datorama, a paid Salesforce product)